Decimus Junius Brutus Albinus: Cultural depictions

 Decimus' legacy is not as notable as that of the other Brutus who was among the conspirators, Marcus Brutus, whom he is often confused for, or merged with, in depictions.

-In Shakespeare's Julius Caesar, Decimus Brutus is mistakenly called "Decius".
+In Shakespeare's Julius Caesar, Decimus Brutus is mistakenly Decius, substituting for his praenomen the unrelated nomen of a different gens.
 He also appears in the play Cato, a Tragedy by Joseph Addison also here under the name "Decius".
-He appears with his actual name in the play The Tragedy of Cicero.
+He appears under his actual name in the play The Tragedy of Cicero.

 In Allan Massie's 1993 book entitled Caesar, Decimus Junius Brutus Albinus narrates his story and reason for joining in Caesar's assassination while being held captive by the Gallic chief.

 In Colleen McCullough's novels Caesar and The October Horse (of her Masters of Rome series) Decimus Brutus is an important character.
 In these novels, he and Gaius Trebonius are portrayed as the real leaders of the assassination conspiracy.

 In Conn Iggulden's Emperor series of books the historical figures of Decimus Brutus and Marcus Brutus are blended together into the one character named Marcus Brutus.

 In Ben Kane's books The Forgotten Legion, The Silver Eagle, and Road To Rome, Decimus Brutus is shown as a fairly major character to the plot and the rest of the book as Fabiola's lover.

 In Robert Harris' novel, Dictator, it is Decimus, not Marcus, who is the Brutus targeted during Caesar's assassination by Caesar's alleged accusatory words, "Even you?".
 The phrase, more often rendered as "Et tu", is immortalized in Shakespeare's Julius Caesar.

 In S.J.A Turney's series of novels titled Marius Mules, Decimus Brutus is heavily featured as a brilliant naval commander and one of Caesar's most loyal officers.